 Work in the field can be sporadic, and many taxidermists take on jobs as they come.
 The career can be considered a craft art, which takes a good amount of skill, training and attention to detail.
-Obviously, taxidermists should also feel comfortable working with deceased animals on a consistent basis.
+Taxidermists should of course feel comfortable working with deceased animals on a consistent basis.

-Sources: *'Taxidermy 101' in Rural Missouri (November 2003), **U.S. Fish and Wildlife Service and ***National Taxidermists Association.
+Sources: U.S. Bureau of Labor Statistics, 'Taxidermy 101' in Rural Missouri (November 2003), U.S. Fish and Wildlife Service, National Taxidermists Association

 Step 1: Complete a Taxidermy Program

-- Develop business and marketing skills.
 Since taxidermy offers the opportunity for self-employment, a basic knowledge of business and marketing is important for success.
 A professional-quality website with photos of taxidermy projects, for example, can help a fledgling business get started.
-Though some taxidermy programs incorporate training in the business side of taxidermy, additional courses may be helpful.
+Though some taxidermy programs incorporate business training, additional courses may be helpful.